LeviTElliott/Project-2/README.txt

 ##User
--As a user, I want to be able to put my email and password -As a user, I want to ba able to click log-in
+-As a user, I want to be able to create an account with my email and password.
+-As a user, I want to ba able to log-in with those criteria.
--As a user, I want to be able to post
+-As a user, I want to be able to post content from my user account.
--As a user, I want to be able to like a post
+-As a user, I want to be able to like interact with posts from other user accounts.

 ##MVP
--I want to know if I cannot log-in
+-I want to know if I cannot log-in.
--I want to know if I put the wrong information
+-I want to know if I put the wrong information.
--I want to know if my post is posted
+-I want to know if my post is posted.

 ##WireFram